MeadowlarkDAW/meadowlark-plugins/DESIGN_DOC.md

 # Plugin Framework

 Plugins will be created using the [`nih-plug`] framework.

+Again, please don't worry about the UI until the DSP is completed.
+DSP should always be the main focus when developing a plugin, and the UI comes after.

+Also again, if you're not comfortable with Rust, you may create a GUI-less plugin in whatever language and framework you choose, and then we can port that code to Rust and `nih-plug` later (On the one condition that the DSP be completely self-contained and does not depend on any external DSP libraries, including JUCE's built-in DSP classes).

 In order to have feature-rich inline UIs in Meadowlark's horizontal FX rack, we will use our own custom CLAP extension that lives in the [`meadowlark-clap-exts`] repo *(This extension has yet to be written).* This allows us to only need one plugin framework for both the "used inside Meadowlark" target and the "used outside of Meadowlark" target.